dsrobertson/onlineFDR/README.md

-`onlineFDR` allows users to control the false discovery rate (FDR) or familywise error rate (FWER) for online hypothesis testing, where hypotheses arrive sequentially in a stream.
-In this framework, a null hypothesis is rejected based on the evidence against it and the previous rejection decisions.
+`onlineFDR` allows users to control the false discovery rate (FDR) or familywise error rate (FWER) for online hypothesis testing, where hypotheses arrive in a stream.
+In this framework, a null hypothesis is rejected based on the evidence against it and on the previous rejection decisions.

 ## Installation